hmrguez/Hermes/docs/literature_review.typ

 === Apache Flume

 Apache Flume is a distributed, reliable, and available system designed for efficiently collecting, aggregating, and moving large volumes of streaming data.
 Originated at Cloudera and now developed by the Apache Software Foundation, Flume is widely used in big data environments for ingesting log files, social media data, clickstreams, and other high-volume data sources.
 Its primary purpose is to simplify the data ingestion process, ensuring reliable delivery and fault tolerance in distributed systems.
-Flume supports data ingestion from various sources, including web servers, databases, and application logs, and facilitates data flow to a distributed filesystem or data lake where it can be analyzed by data processing frameworks like Apache Hadoop and Apache Spark
+Flume supports data ingestion from various sources, including web servers, databases, and application logs, and facilitates data flow to a distributed filesystem or data lake where it can be analyzed by data processing frameworks like Apache Hadoop and Apache Spark @flume

 Flume operates on a modular design with customizable components, enabling flexible and scalable architectures.
 It is particularly well-suited for collecting log files from different sources such as web servers, application servers, and network devices, and then transporting them to centralized storage or analytics systems.
 This makes it an essential tool for big data analytics, enabling organizations to analyze vast amounts of data efficiently